Coastal Environment Door Hardware: Material & Maintenance for Salt Air & Marine Spray

 The ocean is a chloride factory.
 Wind carries salt spray inland as aerosol particles that deposit on every exposed surface.
 Within 500 meters of the shoreline, airborne chloride concentrations can be 10–100× higher than inland locations.
 Even properties a mile from the coast see elevated chloride levels — enough to attack hardware that would be fine in a landlocked city.

 Humidity compounds the problem.
 Coastal hardware rarely dries completely.
 Morning fog, afternoon sea breeze, and evening dew keep surfaces wet, giving chlorides continuous contact time with the metal.
+Hinges — with their tight knuckle geometry — are consistently the first hardware components to fail in salt air, as documented in NACE International (now AMPP) coastal property surveys.

 316 vs 304: The Molybdenum Difference